 - A Canvas for Creativity: Here Are 10 Print-On-Demand Products You Can Sell (Without Holding Inventory)

 If you always enjoyed making and building stuff as a kid, selling DIY products is a great business opportunity to monetize your creativity.
 Even if you have the will to create something new but lack the know-how, there’s a way to make it happen.

 Take Josh Pigford, founder of Baremetrics (a SaaS company) and Cedar + Sail (a handmade homewares online shop), for example.
-What started as a part-time business idea quickly became a profitable opportunity to stimulate his creative side and sell products he makes by hand.
+What started as a part-time side project quickly became a profitable online business opportunity to stimulate his creative side and sell products he makes by hand.